Improving a service that helps UK citizens travel in emergencies

 For a standard onboarding process, we expect a comprehensive handover from the previous supplier.
 But a smaller handover window on this project meant that was not possible.
 We added extra resources – for example product manager support – to ensure we were up to speed as soon as possible.
 This helped us quickly understand the different systems and suppliers.

-As we work on other similar secure projects and environments, we already had a pool of Security Cleared (SC) cleared staff ready to begin.
+As we work on other similar secure projects and environments, we already had a pool of Security Cleared (SC) staff ready to begin.
 It ensured we were able to onboard quickly and effectively.

 Working in a multi-supplier environment